-Since 2004, Manaugh has been the author of BLDGBLOG (“building blog”), exploring architecture and the built environment through an expansive lens, including technology, literature, crime, history, archaeology, acoustics, science fiction, warfare, subterranean space, the planetary sciences, and more.
+Since 2004, I have been the author of BLDGBLOG (“building blog”), a website exploring architecture and the built environment through a lens of technology, literature, crime, history, archaeology, acoustics, science fiction, warfare, subterranean space, the planetary sciences, and more.

-In 2009, The BLDGBLOG Book, based on the blog, was released by Chronicle Books; it was also chosen by Amazon.com as one of their “Best Books of 2009.”
-In 2013,Wired named Manaugh one of “the 18 people who will tell you everything you need to know about design.”
+In 2009, The BLDGBLOG Book, based on the blog, was published by Chronicle Books; it was also chosen by Amazon.com as one of their “Best Books of 2009.”

-Manaugh is former co-director of Studio-X NYC, an off-campus event space and urban futures think tank run by the architecture department at Columbia University.
-He has been Editor-in-Chief of Gizmodo (2013-2014), a Contributing Editor at Wired UK (2009-2013), and Senior Editor of Dwell (2007-2009).
+I’m also the former co-director of Studio-X NYC, an off-campus event space and urban futures think tank run by the architecture department at Columbia University, and I have been the Editor-in-Chief of Gizmodo (2013-2014), a Contributing Editor of Wired UK (2009-2013), and a Senior Editor of Dwell (2007-2009).

-Manaugh’s design collaborations with the London-based architectural practice Smout Allen have been exhibited at the 2014 Venice Biennale of Architecture, the 2015 Chicago Architecture Biennial, and the University of Southern California, and the 2020—delayed by COVID-19 to 2021—Venice Biennale of Architecture.
+My design collaborations with the London-based architectural practice Smout Allen have been exhibited at the 2014 Venice Biennale of Architecture, the 2015 Chicago Architecture Biennial, the University of Southern California, and the 2020—delayed by COVID-19 to 2021—Venice Biennale of Architecture.

-He has taught graduate architectural design studios at Columbia University (2010-2013), the University of California–Berkeley (2018-2019), the University of Southern California (2010), and SCI-Arc (2017), and he has lectured at venues and events around the world, including the Aspen Ideas Festival, the Australian National Architecture Conference, the Bartlett School of Architecture, the Bauhaus Universität, the University of Pennsylvania, Google SPAN, the Strelka Institute, MIT, the Long Now Foundation, and the Harvard Graduate School of Design, among many others.
+I have taught graduate architectural design studios at Columbia University (2010-2013), the University of California–Berkeley (2018-2019), the University of Southern California (2010), and SCI-Arc (2017), and I have lectured at venues and events around the world, including the Aspen Ideas Festival, the Australian National Architecture Conference, the Bartlett School of Architecture, the Bauhaus Universität, the University of Pennsylvania, Google SPAN, the Strelka Institute, MIT, the Long Now Foundation, and the Harvard Graduate School of Design, among many others.

-He can be contacted via the name of his blog (BLDGBLOG) at gmail dot com.
+I can be contacted via the name of my blog (BLDGBLOG) at gmail dot com.

 [All images courtesy of the U.S. Library of Congress, with the exception of the fault map, which is courtesy of the California Division of Mines and Geology.]